flatironinstitute/finufft/README.md

 C\++ is used for all main libraries, although without much object-oriented code.
 C\++ complex type arithmetic is not used in the main library, rather FFTW complex types are used, since it is a glorified driver for FFTW.
 The test codes use C\++ complex types ("dcomplex").
 FFTW was considered universal and essential enough to be a dependency for the whole package.

-We use an unpublished simplification of the Kaiser--Bessel spreading kernel rather than truncated Gaussians, since they allow roughly half the kernel width for high requested precisions.
-Our kernel is of the form exp(-beta.sqrt(1-(2x/W)^2)).
-This, and Kaiser--Bessel, are good approximations to the prolate spheroidal wavefunction of order zero (PSWF), being the functions of given support [-W/2,W/2] whose Fourier transform has minimal L2 norm outside a symmetric interval.
-The PSWF frequency parameter (see [ORZ]) is c = pi.(1-1/2R).W where R is the upsampling parameter (currently R=2.0), and W the full kernel width.
+As a spreading kernel function, we use an unpublished simplification of the Kaiser--Bessel kernel, which at high requested precisions achieves roughly half the kernel width achievable by a truncated Gaussian.
+Our kernel is of the form exp(-beta.sqrt(1-(2x/W)^2)), where W = nspread is the full kernel width in grid units.
+This (and Kaiser--Bessel) are good approximations to the prolate spheroidal wavefunction of order zero (PSWF), being the functions of given support [-W/2,W/2] whose Fourier transform has minimal L2 norm outside a symmetric interval.
+The PSWF frequency parameter (see [ORZ]) is c = pi.(1-1/2R).W where R is the upsampling parameter (currently R=2.0).

 References for this include: